ghiliweld/ERC-ME/progress.md

 - I've decided that I've progressed enough on this project to move it to it's own repo (this one!).
 - I made a crucial mistake!
 I didn't add a way to track who follows who.
 Therefore, all that was being tracked was how many followers a person had but not who exactly was following them.
 - I've kinda fixed it for now but I'm still having problems with the newUnfollow method.
 Will fix at a later date.
+- 2 minutes before midnight, turns out I had a lot more to fix.
+I just finished doing so and hopefully there's no other bugs.